FAQ / Frequently asked questions

 For all rates, please refer to the rates page.

-After your visit, you can pay by pin at some locations, otherwise we will send you an invoice by email, which you can pay after your appointment and claim from your insurer if necessary.
+After your visit, you can pay by pin at some locations, otherwise we will send you an invoice by e-mail, which you can pay after your appointment and, if necessary, claim from your insurer.
 If you have supplementary insurance with one of our partners, we will send your invoice directly to your insurance company.
-So in this case, you do not need to do anything.
+In this case, you do not have to do anything.
 Cash is not accepted.

 Yes, all visitors, including children, pay consultation fees.
 Our traveller nurses must assess and administer the advice and vaccinations on an individual basis.